Degeneracy (mathematics): Triangle

 The three types of degenerate triangles, all of which contain zero area.

 A degenerate triangle is a "flat" triangle in the sense that it is contained in a line segment.
+In other words, a degenerate triangle is a triangle that does not satisfy the strict triangle inequality: $a+b>c$, instead, it satisfies: $a+b=c$.
 It has thus collinear vertices and zero area.
 If the three vertices are all distinct, it has two 0° angles and one 180° angle.
 If two vertices are equal, it has one 0° angle and two undefined angles.
 If all three vertices are equal, all three angles are undefined.

 Rectangle

 A rectangle with one pair of opposite sides of length zero degenerates to a line segment, with zero area.
 If both of the rectangle's pairs of opposite sides have length zero, the rectangle degenerates to a point.

 Hyperrectangle

 A hyperrectangle is the n-dimensional analog of a rectangle.
 If its sides along any of the n axes has length zero, it degenerates to a lower-dimensional hyperrectangle, all the way down to a point if the sides aligned with every axis have length zero.